vdhamer/Photo-Club-Hub/.github/README.md

 ##### OrganizationList: central list of photo clubs

-The app loads a list of photo clubs from a fixed location.
-Because the file is kept separate from the app, it can be updated without having to release an update of the app.
+The app loads a list of photo clubs from a fixed location (URL).
+Because the file is kept outside the actual app, the list can be updated without requiring app update.
-The file is in a fixed JSON syntax and contains a list of supported photo clubs.
+The file is in a fixed JSON syntax and contains a list of supported photo clubs, and as a bonus a list of featured photography musea.
+The properties of clubs and musea largely overlap.
-The file notably includes the location of next-level indices.
+But a photo club can include the location (URL) of the next-level list with members.
+A museum cannot.

-Here is an example of the format of the OrganizationList, here containing a single photo club and single museum:
+Here is an example of the format of the OrganizationList.
+The example contains a single photo club and single museum:

 ``` json
 {